There are so many eCommerce books and courses on the market. It can be confusing trying to figure out which ones are worth your time.

 Chris Guillebeau's New York Times bestseller provides a light and witty take on starting a new business.
 It focuses on 50 case studies of entrepreneurs who built successful businesses with $50,000 or less.
 It is full of actionable advice from business owners regarding what helped them succeed and where they stumbled or failed.
 Let's just say, eCommerce business insurance is a must.
 They even detail the exact amount of money they needed to get going and what they did in their early days to generate revenue.
 Though more of a general business guide than just for eCommerce, there are some valuable lessons to be learned here.

 This 3-in-1 guide for eCommerce businesses covers online marketing, Amazon store-building, and topics like dropshipping.
 It is a comprehensive guide full of proven strategies for eCommerce businesses.
 It includes the dos and don'ts of starting your business as well as plenty of tips for scaling your revenue streams.
 Since it gets updated yearly, you're also guaranteed to see the most relevant trends and data.
 No more reading books written on an old Mac II about how to grow an online business in the early 2000s.

-Whether you need to know about B2B marketing or DTC marketing, this book can give you the tools to build a strong strategy.
+Whether you need to know about B2B marketing (see what is B2B marketing) or DTC marketing, this book can give you the tools to build a strong strategy.
 The book is highly accessible, so you never feel over your head.
 This latest edition includes updates on marketing automation, email and messaging marketing, and tools like AI and AR.
 It even goes into detail about data protection and privacy strategies to keep your customers' data safe.
 Reading this book can demystify eCommerce marketing and help you come up with a plan to beat your competitors and grow your business.

 Best eCommerce SEO Book